sawall/siglican/README.md

 2. Change settings names to something other than SIGAL_*
 3. Unit tests.
 4. Logging cleanup.
+5. Update colorbox/galleria example themes to deal better with nested albums.
-5. General code and documentation cleanup.
+6. General code and documentation cleanup.

 ##Credits
-* The bulk of the code is ported from [Sigal v0.8.0](http://sigal.saimon.org/).
+* The bulk of the code is ported from [Sigal v0.8.0](http://sigal.saimon.org/) by Simon Conseil.
 * Pelican integration by Scott Boone (sawall@github).